 MMMs in Malawi are involved in:

-- Basic health care: child care and decreasing maternal mortality
+- Basic health care and health screening

 - Development work with families in villages